- Marginal vs. average cost

 Data you need

-Accurate time tracking, job costing, and expense tracking make marginal estimates credible.
+Accurate time tracking, job costing, and expense tracking tied to your profit and loss statement make marginal estimates credible.
 Without data, marginal cost becomes a guess dressed as math.

 Strategic uses